Charles Lindbergh: Isolationism and America First Committee

-In August 1939, Lindbergh was the first choice of Albert Einstein, whom he met years earlier in New York, to deliver the Einstein–Szilárd letter alerting President Roosevelt about the vast potential of nuclear fission.
-However, Lindbergh did not respond to Einstein's letter or to Szilard's later letter of September 13.
-Two days later, Lindbergh gave a nationwide radio address, in which he called for isolationism and indicated some pro-German sympathies and antisemitic insinuations about Jewish ownership of the media, saying "We must ask who owns and influences the newspaper, the news picture, and the radio station, ...
-If our people know the truth, our country is not likely to enter the war".
-After that, Szilard stated to Einstein: "Lindbergh is not our man."
+In August 1939, Leo Szilard suggested using Lindbergh to deliver the Einstein–Szilard letter, which was intended to alert President Roosevelt about the potential of nuclear fission.
+Because Einstein had previously met Lindbergh, he wrote a letter to the aviator urging him to meet with Szilard, and gave it to Szilard to send.
+However, Lindbergh did not respond to Einstein's letter, nor to a follow-up letter sent by Szilard on September 13.
+Two days later, Lindbergh gave a nationwide radio address calling for American isolationism.
+According to the biographer Walter Isaacson, the speech contained pro-German sympathies and antisemitic implications regarding Jewish ownership of the media.
+Lindbergh stated: "We must ask who owns and influences the newspaper, the news picture, and the radio station.
+If our people know the truth, our country is not likely to enter the war."
+After the broadcast, Szilard wrote to Einstein: "Lindbergh is not our man."

 In October 1939, following the outbreak of hostilities between Britain and Germany, and a month after the Canadian declaration of war on Germany, Lindbergh made another nationwide radio address criticizing Canada for drawing the Western Hemisphere "into a European war simply because they prefer the Crown of England" to the independence of the Americas.
 Lindbergh further stated his opinion that the entire continent and its surrounding islands needed to be free from the "dictates of European powers".

 In November 1939, Lindbergh authored a controversial Reader's Digest article in which he deplored the war, but asserted the need for a German assault on the Soviet Union.
 Lindbergh wrote: "Our civilization depends on peace among Western nations ... and therefore on united strength, for Peace is a virgin who dare not show her face without Strength, her father, for protection".

 In late 1940, Lindbergh became the spokesman of the isolationist America First Committee, soon speaking to overflow crowds at Madison Square Garden and Chicago's Soldier Field, with millions listening by radio.
 He argued emphatically that America had no business attacking Germany.
 Lindbergh justified this stance in writings that were only published posthumously:

 I was deeply concerned that the potentially gigantic power of America, guided by uninformed and impractical idealism, might crusade into Europe to destroy Hitler without realizing that Hitler's destruction would lay Europe open to the rape, loot and barbarism of Soviet Russia's forces, causing possibly the fatal wounding of Western civilization.